 It took a long time to track them down to one small workshop in the capital, Bishkek.
 The workshop had originally been set up with the help of a UNESCO grant to give some work to women who had traditional felt making skills.
 Now it stands alone as a great little business and we continue to sell their lovely individually made felt ladies (and the occasional man!)

-We also have a small selection of shadow puppets and wooden rod puppets from Java in the shop, and a whole set of original leather shadow puppets from Turkey.
+We also one Chinese leather shadow puppet and a whole set of original leather shadow puppets from Turkey.